cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 CA <= 0
 ~~~

-This implies the is no limit beyond the PRF security of the underlying ChaCha20
+This implies there is no limit beyond the PRF security of the underlying ChaCha20
 block function.

 ### Integrity Limit